What to do in the Bahamas: the top 17 island excursions

 4. Get a massage on Cabbage Beach

-Atlantis isn’t the only attraction on Paradise Island — walk around to the island’s east side and discover the public entrance to Cabbage Beach, a two-mile stretch of pristine sand framed by swaying palm trees.
+Atlantis isn’t the only attraction on Paradise Island – walk around to the island’s east side and discover the public entrance to Cabbage Beach, a 2-mile stretch of pristine sand framed by swaying palm trees.

 5. Soak up the sun on pink sand

+The rosy pink sand on Pink Sands Beach in Harbour Island is courtesy of microscopic coral insects with bright pink and red shells.
 In a slightly grim twist, the waves crush their shells and mix the remains with the sand and coral on shore, creating a soft pink hue.
-The sand here is almost always cool, making the three-mile stretch of beach perfect for daytime strolls or sunbathing.
+The sand here is almost always cool, making the 3-mile stretch of beach perfect for daytime strolls or sunbathing.

 6. Sip on a boozy frozen drink at the Daq Shack

-If you haven’t guzzled a daiquiri or three, did you really visit The Bahamas?
+If you haven’t guzzled a daiquiri or three, did you really visit the Bahamas?
 Avoid falling victim to that question and get yourself to the Daiquiri (Daq) Shack, an open-air wooden hut known for its boozy blended concoctions using fresh tropical fruits and healthy pours of rum.

 The island has many pretenders to the throne, but the original is located on Cable Beach.
 Look for the one with all of the visitor photos and business cards stapled to the walls – and then, after tipping your bartender, add one of your own.

-When is the best time to go to The Bahamas
+When is the best time to go to the Bahamas

-8. Order up some conch at the Fish Fry
+7. Order up some conch at the Fish Fry

-9. Watch a cricket match with a cold beer
+8. Watch a cricket match with a cold beer

-10. Sample some rum at John Watling’s Distillery
+9. Sample some rum at John Watling’s Distillery

-Situated on the lush two-acre Buena Vista Estate, the distillery is open seven days a week for tours and tastings — don’t forget to pick up a half gallon of one of their estate cocktails to go.
+Situated on the lush 2-acre Buena Vista Estate, the distillery is open seven days a week for tours and tastings – don’t forget to pick up a half gallon of one of their estate cocktails to go.

-Do you need a visa to go to The Bahamas?
+Do you need a visa to go to the Bahamas?

-11. Try your luck at the Baha Mar Casino
+10. Try your luck at the Baha Mar Casino

-12. Dive into a grotto like 007
+11. Dive into a grotto like 007

 Thunderball Grotto is an underwater cave system best known for its star turn in a James Bond movie.
 Located just west of Staniel Cay, the craggy aquamarine pool is perfect for a day of diving, swimming and snorkeling while channeling your inner international spy – even if for just a few minutes.

-13. Enjoy a day of snorkeling at Sandy Toes
+12. Enjoy a day of snorkeling at Sandy Toes

 Afterward, grab a frozen daiquiri from the bar and kick back in one of the island’s rope hammocks.

-14. Snorkel around the barrier reef on Andros
+13. Snorkel around the barrier reef on Andros

 Time to put your mask and fins to good use – the barrier reef on Andros Island is the third-largest on the planet and offers a one-of-kind peek at the colorful array of marine life that inhabits the Caribbean waters.
 Known as “the Big Yard,” Andros is largely unpopulated, allowing much of the natural Bahamian terrain to remain wild and undisturbed.